mborawi/Fridays/Fri06Sep19/README.md

 Once u reach a location where neighboring locations are of the same altitude or higher, stop moving.

-donkeyrob moves only in N,W,E,S directions when possible ..earth is flat in case u missed that memo ت
+Robo-donkey moves only in N,W,E,S directions when possible ..earth is flat in case u missed that memo ت

 ### Example:
 |C/R| __C1__ | __C2__ | __C3__| __C4__ | __C5__ |